Nino-gb/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes

 ## Overview
-Create a Map that recorded all earthquakes in the past seven days by accessing GeoJSON data, parsing the data, and adding it to a map.
+Create a map that record all earthquakes in the past seven days by accessing GeoJSON data, parsing the data, and adding it to a map.
 Map visualization contained streets, dark and stallite map style showing earthquakes magnitud data with circle markers, color range for the magnitude and a popup for each earthquake.
-Map also have three overlays for the earthquakes map, users will be able to chose which data they want to access from earthquakes, major earthquakes or tectonic plates.
+Map also have three overlay options, users will be able to choose which overlay data they want to access by selecting earthquakes overlay, major earthquakes overlay and tectonic plates overlay.

-Add multiples layers

 ## Results